psas/avionics-cad/av3/rocketnet-hub/documentation/component_selection.md

 The two 3.9 Ohm 0.5W resistors from the evaluation board were replaced with a single 2 Ohm 1 W resistor.
 The 2512 size was selected because it was the smallest available component.

+NOTE: Page 29 of the data sheet recommends a RC filter for VCC in order to prevent inductive kick from hot-plug events destroying the IC.
+This was NOT implemented, and probably ought to have been since out shore power cable is so long.

 ## Transient Voltage Suppression (D5)

 A reverse biased TVS diode (SMAJ18CA) was added to protect against over-voltage.
 20V voltage breakdown was chosen for the diode based on +18V Vin shore power.